awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 While they certainly don't have to be, identity\-based policies tend to be more generic\.
 They often govern only the configuration API actions a user can perform\.
 After you have these policies in place, you can use resource\-based policies in Amazon ES to offer users access to Elasticsearch indices and APIs\.

 Because identity\-based policies attach to users or roles \(principals\), the JSON doesn't specify a principal\.
-The following policy grants access to actions that begin with `Describe` and `List` and allows `GET` requests against all domains\.
-This combination of actions provides read\-only access:
+The following policy grants access to actions that begin with `Describe` and `List`\.
+This combination of actions provides read\-only access to domain configurations, but not to the data stored in the domain itself:

 ```
 {